Cincinnati Union Terminal: Foodservice spaces

 The Rookwood tea room is decorated entirely in Rookwood Pottery tiles.
 It is located directly off of the Rotunda, and is currently a Graeter's ice cream parlor.
 The room opened in 1933 as a parlor for tea, coffee, and light snacks.
 It operated as a USO center during World War II, and afterward was used for different functions, including foodservice and as a game room.
-In 1980, the room became a GD Ritzy's ice cream and chili parlor.
+In 1980, the room became a G.D.
+Ritzy's.
 When the museum center opened, the space became a United Dairy Farmers ice cream shop.
 In December 2018, the room became a Graeter's parlor.
 The room was designed by William E. Hentschel of the Rookwood Pottery Company, and utilized mint green, pale gray, and mauve tiles.
 The room has partitioned seating, and designs with dragonflies and flowers.

 The south side of the main level has a kitchen, dining room, and lunchroom.
 The lunchroom, now known as the Losantiville Dining Room, has relatively high yellow Verona marble walls, with a band of green above it, and a chocolate-brown ceiling.
 The countertops used Vermont verd antique; stools were aluminum and red leather.
 The lunchroom featured 22 murals, restored in the 2018 renovation; they had been removed around the 1980s to prevent further damage.
 The ceiling mural in the room's vestibule was also cleaned, and new green terrazzo was installed in the floor to show where the serpentine lunch counters were.
 The dining room had a large ceiling mural depicting a map of Cincinnati and neighboring parts of Kentucky.
 The kitchen and dining room were initially separated by a very early iteration of an automatic door.